Organisms

 to the lives of certain organisms, but it seems doubtful

-that any iron atom feels a distinction between participating in living
+that any iron atom distinguishes between participating in living

 processes and nonliving ones.
 During its lifetime an iron atom will

-make and break bonds with countless other atoms, in hemoglobin molecules
+make and break bonds with countless other atoms, in iron ore, hemoglobin molecules

 and rusty nails.
-Matter and energy exchanges within nature crisscross
+Nature's matter and energy exchanges crisscross

-back and forth between the organic and the inorganic seamlessly.
+seamlessly between the organic and the inorganic.
 Nature

 seems uninterested in maintaining walls of separation between the two